ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of residuals.
+		- is a scalar variable of type Int32 that holds the number of residuals.

 	*
 		- A_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.

 	*
 		- A_val

-		- is a one-dimensional array of size A_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size A_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.

 	*
 		- b

-		- is a one-dimensional array of size m and type double, that holds the constant term :math:`b` in the residuals.
+		- is a one-dimensional array of size m and type T that holds the constant term :math:`b` in the residuals.
 The i-th component of b, i = 0, ... , m-1, contains :math:`b_i`.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type double, that holds the lower bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the lower bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type double, that holds the upper bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the upper bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- z

-		- is a one-dimensional array of size n and type double, that holds the values :math:`z` of the dual variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`z` of the dual variables.
 The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.

 	*
 		- c

-		- is a one-dimensional array of size m and type double, that holds the values of the residuals :math:`c = A x - b`.
+		- is a one-dimensional array of size m and type T that holds the values of the residuals :math:`c = A x - b`.
 The i-th component of c, i = 0, ... , m-1, contains :math:`c_i`.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the values of the gradient :math:`g = A^T c`.
+		- is a one-dimensional array of size n and type T that holds the values of the gradient :math:`g = A^T c`.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- x_stat

-		- is a one-dimensional array of size n and type int, that gives the optimal status of the problem variables.
+		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable :math:`x_j` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 	*
 		- w

-		- is an optional one-dimensional array of size m and type double, that holds the values :math:`w` of the weights on the residuals in the least-squares objective function.
+		- is an optional one-dimensional array of size m and type T that holds the values :math:`w` of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be NULL.

 	*
 		- eval_prec